guoqi1123/ml1-s2024/policy.md

 nav_orders: 4
 ---

+## Large Language Model Policy
+This course forbids the usage of large language models (LLMs), such as ChatGPT, as you prepare your submission of homeworks, quizzes, and the final project.
+Your homework may be examined by the LLM detectors to detect the usage of LLM models.
+The violation of this policy will be treated as cheating or plagiarism, and will be reported to the [Office of Student Rights and Responsibilities (OSRR)](https://www.purdue.edu/odos/osrr/).

 ## Grading Scale
 This class is graded according to a set curve.
 Final grades will be distributed through a comparison among students based on the assignments outlined.